HatchForce/slate/source/index.md

 Welcome to the Jobhuk API!
 You can use our API to access Jobhuk API endpoints, you publish your jobs in our website and get candidates.

-We have language bindings in Shell, Ruby, and Python!
+We have language bindings in Shell and Ruby!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication